-Its Important to know ERP Implementation Phases because now a days COVID pandemic has accelerated Digitization, Digitalization, and Digital Transformation plans for many Wholesale Distributors.
-Wholesale Distributors have suddenly understood that Technology can improve efficiencies, reduce inventory and profitability.
+It’s important to know the ERP Implementation Phases because nowadays COVID pandemic has accelerated Digitization, Digitalization, and Digital Transformation plans for many Wholesale Distributors.
+Wholesale Distributors have suddenly understood that Technology can improve efficiencies, and reduce inventory and profitability.
 Technology no longer looks esoteric.

 The last ten years have seen many technologies and ideas mature from the Proof of Concept (POC) phase to become ‘Industry Ready.’
 Technologies like Artificial Intelligence, Remote Collaboration, Machine Learning, Robotics Process Automation, Industrial IoT, and Blockchain have demonstrated their value to the early adopters who made these technologies a part of their day-to-day activities.
 The information and intelligence provided by these technologies have added value to the adopters.

-As Wholesale Distributors gets ready to implement Industry 4.0 technologies, it’s essential to upgrade or migrate their Legacy ERP to Cloud-based ERP.
+As Wholesale Distributors get ready to implement Industry 4.0 technologies, it’s essential to upgrade or migrate their Legacy ERP to Cloud-based ERP.
 Next-Generation Cloud ERP offers distributors many challenges and opportunities.
-It important technological decision markers understand ERP implementation processes.
+Technological decision markers need to understand ERP implementation processes.
 Here, we take the opportunity to clarify all concepts related to “ERP Implementation.”

 First, ERP refers to Enterprise Resource Planning.
 It is business software for automating various business departments.
 There are industry-specific ERP software versions.
 Once you decide to obtain this software, go for an Industry-specific ERP tool.
 For instance, choose distributor ERP software if you do distribution business.
 After locating the best software provider, the next big step is implementation.
 It is the process of installing software, configuring options and settings,

-and migrating data from your old software systems to the newly-launched ERP.
-ERP Implementation phases fulfilled with specific methodologies.
+and migrating data from your old software systems to the newly launched ERP.
+ERP Implementation phases are fulfilled with specific methodologies.

 Phase 1: Project authorization